lucianonooijen/Personal-Website/content/blog/0008-bg3-masterpiece.md

 I am not a huge gamer.
 Even though I work on games, I tend to enjoy that more than actually playing games.
 I am quite picky with the games I play.
 There are quite a lot of games that I have enjoyed a ton, but nothing comes close to Baldur's Gate 3, it is by far the best game I have ever played.

 My first playthrough took me around 80 hours, where I took my time but didn't do most side-quests (which I didn't even know existed).
-My partner's playthrough is, at the time of writing, 196 hours long and we're only now moving into the end game.
+My partner's playthrough is, at the time of writing, 196 hours long and we're only now moving into the end game [^finished].
 I have also started a few playthroughs to explore different classes and approaches to the game at higher difficulties.
 It will be a long time before I'm done playing this game.

+[^finished]: After 214.5h we finished the game on March 23, 2025.

 For brevity, I'll abbreviate Baldur's Gate 3 to BG3 going forward.